CueMeet/CueFlies/docs/docs/tutorial-basics/docker-installation.md

 # Docker Installation Guide

-This guide will help you set up CueCal using Docker on your local machine for development.
+This guide will help you set up CueFlies using Docker on your local machine for development.

 ## Prerequisites